 - Number of binds that need to be done

-This is a pretty straightforward—both of these numbers affect the amount of raw materials, equipment time, and man-hours needed to produce the project.
+This is pretty straightforward—both of these numbers affect the amount of raw materials, equipment time, and man-hours needed to produce the project.

 Some printing companies have minimum order values because their personnel and their printing processes are not equipped to handle many projects at low quantities—they would lose money because it takes them too much time to process each order.
 So, they either establish minimum order values or turn down the orders.